cyanzhong/docs.taio.app/docs/editor/custom-preview.md

 To quickly switch between style sheets in preview mode, long press the preview button (right-click on macOS) and we will see a popup menu.

+> On iPad running iPadOS 16 or higher, you can also leverage the customizable toolbar to switch styles.

 ## Customize Behaviors

 The JavaScript file that adds custom behaviors can be found by going preview settings, custom plugins.
 The default implementation is just a placeholder, and you can change it to match your needs.